How Often Should You Use Face Masks For Healthy Skin?

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 Many people are confused about how often you should use a face mask.
 To put it simply, too much of anything is never any good.
 This also applies to face masks.
 Face masks are something we all enjoy indulging in to enhance our skin.
 Whether it is a homemade mask, the trendiest sheet mask, or a peel-off mask, each has its own set of skin advantages.
 However, using these face masks too regularly might eliminate your skin’s natural oils and disrupt its pH balance.
-That is why it is crucial to understand how often each type of face mask should be used.
-That, and much more, has been explored in this article.
+Hence, applying them mindfully and in accordance with your skin type is crucial to enhancing their benefits and avoiding negative effects.
+This article has explored all that and much more.
 Scroll down to find out everything you need to know!

 protip_icon Quick Tip